 CS 337.
 Performance Modeling in Computing.
 3 credits, 3 contact hours (3;0;0).

 Prerequisites: CS 114 and (MATH 333 or MATH 341).
 Introduction to probability models and techniques useful in computer science.
-Performance evaluation, discrete-event simulation, classification and optimization.
+Performance evaluation, discrete-event simulation, classification and optimization are covered.

 CS 341.
 Foundations of Computer Science II.
 3 credits, 3 contact hours (3;0;0).

 Prerequisites: (CS 241 or MATH 226) and CS 280.
 This course provides an introduction to automata theory, computability theory, and complexity theory.
-Theoretical models such as finite state machines, push-down stack machines, and Turing machines are developed and related to issues in programming language theory.
-Also, the course covers undecidability and complexity theory, including the classes P and NP.
+Theoretical models such as finite-state machines, push-down stack machines, and Turing machines are developed and related to issues in programming language theory.
+Also, the course covers undecidability and complexity classes P, NP, and NPC.

 CS 345.
 Web Search.
 3 credits, 3 contact hours (3;0;0).